fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 - The number of units in treatment and control, $n_t$ and $n_c$ are given.
 I refer to them collectively as $\mathbf{n} = (n_t, n_c)$.

-todo:
-- See chat discussion
-	- See here: https://alexdeng.github.io/causal/randomintro.html (exactly what I want)

-- Generally, literature uses a potential outcome framework
-	- @larsen2023statistical
-- Some vendors/literature assume fixed sample sizes
-	- @nordin2024precision

-- Others use an iid framework for motivation
-	- zhou2023all
 ### Unbiasedness of $\hat{\tau}^{\text{dm}}$

 An estimator is unbiased if its expected value equals the estimand.
 To show that the difference in means estimator is unbiased we thus have to show that:

 $$
 \begin{align}
 \mathbb{E}\left[